62nd Street/New Utrecht Avenue station: Exits

 There are two fare control areas.
 The full-time side is at 62nd Street (south end of station) and has the transfer to the BMT Sea Beach Line.
 The part-time side is at 60th Street (north end).
-The 60th Street exit is where the famous chase scene in the 1971 film, The French Connection ends.
+The 60th Street exit is where the famous chase scene in the 1971 film The French Connection ends.
 This side was renovated and is HEET access for most of the day.
 A booth formerly existed here, but is now mostly empty space in the station house.
 New windows and lighting restored this mezzanine to good condition.
 However, the staircases from the street still have wooden boards.
 The station-house for the BMT Sea Beach Line used to have a newsstand and two additional doors on the left side.

 On the street, the southern station entrance is set back from New Utrecht Avenue.
 It is to the left when facing the Tomche Shabbos food pantry warehouse; there is a small, fenced-in overgrown area separating them, with a small MTA informational sign on the chain link.
 The station house is also visible from 62nd Street, but there is a small MTA lot for separating street from station, designated for bus turnarounds, MTA maintenance, and MTA employee parking only.
 A staircase leads to the second floor of the station house, where a covered, open-air passageway provides access the south ends of the elevated platforms.

 BMT Sea Beach Line platforms

 The New Utrecht Avenue station on the BMT Sea Beach Line has four tracks and two side platforms.
 Platform extensions are to the north end of the station and beyond the main staircase.
 Although most of the station is in an open cut, both ends of both platforms are underneath tunnels.
 This segment of the station has been listed on the National Register of Historic Places since 2005.

+Geographically east of the station, a track connection to a siding that served the Rubel Ice Company once existed; this connection was removed in the 1930s.
+The siding was connected to the Manhattan-bound track.